Beacon, New York

-Beacon is a city located in Dutchess County, New York, United States.
-The 2020 census placed the city total population at 13,769.
-Beacon is part of the Poughkeepsie–Newburgh–Middletown, New York Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, New York–New Jersey–Connecticut–Pennsylvania Combined Statistical Area.
+Beacon is a city located on the Hudson River in Dutchess County, New York, United States.
+As of the 2020 census, the city's population was 13,769.
+Beacon is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area as well as the larger New York metropolitan area.

 Beacon was so named to commemorate the historic beacon fires that blazed forth from the summit of the Fishkill Mountains to alert the Continental Army of British troop movements.
 Originally an industrial city along the Hudson, Beacon experienced a revival beginning in 2003 with the arrival of Dia Beacon, one of the largest modern art museums in the United States.
 Recent growth has generated debates on development and zoning issues.

 The area known as Beacon was settled by Europeans as the villages of Matteawan and Fishkill Landing in 1709.
 They were among the first colonial communities in the county.
 Beacon is located in the southwestern corner of Dutchess County in the Mid-Hudson Region, approximately 90 mi south of Albany, and approximately 60 mi north of New York City.